At WUKA HQ🏚, we love food and looking after our health🏃🏽.

 Sometimes drinking water is the last thing you want to do when you feel bloated already, but water actually fights the bloated feeling by flushing your system.
 So do make sure you drink plenty of water.
 Remeber to use reusable bottles #plasticfreeallyearround

-So next time during your period, please make sure you look after yourself and eat food that will help you feel better.
+So the next time your period comes, make sure you have a couple of pairs of your favourite WUKA and a fridge full of period food to reduce your cramps and help you to feel better.
 Do share us your tip on how to reduce pain, cramps, bloatedness and we'll try out here in WUKA HQ too.